h4em/2023-election-app/README.md

 ## How it works
 - The user searches for a place name via the searchbar with categories to choose from: 'Address', 'City', 'Gmina', 'Powiat', 'Wojewodztwo' and gets nice charts in return.
 - The place location is visualised on a map.
-- Note that lookup for category 'Address' provide results for the **exact building** in which the voting took place, so for e.g 'Szkola Podstawowa xxx' ([see the 2nd screenshot from the Data integrity section](res/res-comp-sowin.png)).
+- Note that lookup for category 'Address' provide results for the **exact building** in which the voting took place, so for e.g 'Szkola Podstawowa xxx' ([see here](res/res-comp-sowin.png)).
 - Data from **abroad** / **ships** was **excluded**.

 ## How it's made